jackhman/sergio-martin-rubio-site/_posts/2019-10-10-automated-dependency-updates-with-dependabot.md

 How does it work?

-- Dependabot retrieve metrics of similar updates from other repos.
+- Dependabot retrieves metrics of similar updates from other repos.
 - It creates a score based on each repo that runs a CI with passed test suite.

 {% include elements/figure.html image="https://lh3.googleusercontent.com/BeLflCYfw-UbUS4qOro8GMjzoAJGE44bYhztT6peQp_t7c1g0WpByBgI6MKtos2wEtkYbC8H1BMvXUYqTA=w800-no-tmp.jpg" caption="Compatibility Score Page" %}